stevetraut/go-tutorials/web-service-gin.md

     go mod tidy
     ```
 1. Open the <walkthrough-editor-spotlight spotlightId="debug-configuration">Debug view</walkthrough-editor-spotlight>, then click the **Start Debugging** button.

+    The first time you start debugging, you'll be prompted to configure launch setting.
+Just close the launch.json file and click **Start Debugging** again.

     Once the code is running, you have a running HTTP server to which you can send requests.